Fort Worth Electrocution Injury Attorney

 - Live power near a water source.

 These things can happen at home, at work, or even while you’re out and about in Fort Worth.
-If you’ve been injured through little-to-no fault of your own, our personal injury team can help you understand your legal options.
-Give our Fort Worth law firm a call today to get started.
+If you’ve been injured through little-to-no fault of your own, a personal injury lawyer can help you understand your legal options.
+Give the Fort Worth law firm a call today to get started.

 Short and Long-Term Consequences of an Electrocution Injury